 .09 The auditor should determine the type of written communication the auditor will issue, and then develop a strategy and plan for overseeing the IPA firm's work.
 The strategy should be driven by a risk-based approach, which depends on the type of communication the auditor plans on issuing.
-In this strategy, the auditor should document the planned level of review as moderate or low.
+The auditor should document the strategy and plan for overseeing the IPA firm's work, including the planned level of review as moderate or low, in an oversight plan.